 Old Guard Leather Lives

 I exist.
 My boy exists.
 My slave exists.
 My Mentors existed.
 My Brothers they exist.
 The other boys I have mentored exist.
 We are all here.
+I constantly receive correspondence from men who would like to be Mentored; I just wished I had more time on my hands to do more.
 Those who like to say that Old Guard doesn’t exist should think very hard about what they’re doing, because suppressing and denying the existence of those who are different is something that racists, xenophobes, homophobes and nazis did.
 They wouldn’t want to find theirselves to be part of this kind of crowd, wouldn’t they?